Restorative Dentistry in Manhattan, NY

 Decay, gum disease, injury, medical causes, wear…all of these can cause missing teeth, resulting in low self-esteem and difficulty to eat certain foods.
-At NY Smile Specialists in Manhattan, we understand how difficult and embarrassing missing teeth can be for your quality of life, which is why we pride ourselves on our expertise in restorative dental procedures to improve the look of your smile.
+At NY Smile Specialists, we understand how difficult and embarrassing missing teeth can be for your quality of life, which is why we pride ourselves on our expertise in restorative dental procedures to improve the look of your smile.

 If you have an original tooth that is decayed, damaged, or cracked, you can have a crown made of porcelain, gold, acrylic resin, or a composite material to permanently cover the tooth.
 Porcelain offers the most natural looking appearance, while being the least durable.
 For more severe problems porcelain fused to gold crowns are used.